 This project is investigating the scope and possibilities for creating healthier places in the future, with a specific emphasis on China.
-The project brings together experts from the Harvard Graduate School of Design (HGSD) and the Harvard School of Public Health (HSPH).
-We are creating a forum for understanding the multiple issues that face cities in light of rapid urbanization and an aging population worldwide.
-Through the work of dedicated faculty and researchers, the project is developing templates for alternative models of urban development, stressing their impact on health and aging.
+The first phase of the project (2013-15) brought together experts from the Harvard Graduate School of Design (HGSD) and the Harvard School of Public Health (HSPH) to create a forum for understanding the multiple issues that face cities in light of rapid urbanization and an aging population worldwide.
+Through the work of dedicated faculty and researchers, the project has developed templates for alternative models of urban development, stressing their impact on health.

 What We Do

 The project has three main components: Area 1, focused on education, includes courses taken by students in both the design and public health schools; Harvard Extension School courses opened to a limited number of professionals; and a series of seminars and events.
 Area 2, on research, has components at the building, neighborhood and city scale.
 It involves:

 - Innovative analyses of existing datasets from Chinese studies to better understand the connections between health and place.

 - Developing new tools for both evaluating places and making existing places and processes healthier.
 Most will be based on existing models but substantially adapted for the situation in China.